| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 obj.offset |

-The distance (in character widths) which separates the label
+The distance (offset) which separates the label

 from identified points of objects.
 Negative values are allowed.